Months of QA, completed in hours with OwlityAI.

 The reality

-AI testing is no longer a luxury reserved for large enterprises.
-Autonomous testing instruments effortlessly scale, adjusting to the size of our business.
+AI testing is no longer a luxury reserved for large enterprises, disproving the outdated myth of AI being accessible only to the big players.
+AI testing instruments effortlessly scale, adjusting to the size of our business.
 Usually, they have flexible pricing and allow organizations to pay based on their testing needs — no need for extra commitment.

 Cost-effectiveness of AI:

-- Wider test coverage: Artificial Intelligence operates a larger amount of data, so it considers more possible user paths and usage cases.
-This translates into a higher test coverage with fewer resources.
+• Wider test coverage: Artificial Intelligence operates a larger amount of data, so it considers more possible user paths and usage cases.
+This translates into a higher test coverage with fewer resources, dismantling one of the most common misconceptions about AI — that it is too limited for complex use cases.

 Example

-Key takeaway: AI testing is a smart, cost-effective investment that scales with business needs.
-It acts as a robust business partner on your testing side — moves with cost reduction and efficiency gains in mind.
+Key takeaway: AI end-to-end testing is a smart, cost-effective investment that scales with business needs.
+It acts as a robust business partner on your testing side — moving with cost reduction and efficiency gains in mind, proving that the myths of AI being only experimental are outdated.

 Myth 5: AI is not reliable or mature enough